 Height – When we’re talking about large tents, we’re usually talking about relaxing days in the park and not weeks spent hunkered down on the side of K2 waiting for savage storms to blow over.
 As such, the large tent experience is one where people will want to stand up and move around freely.
 Most large tents have at least 6 feet of vertical space at their midpoint and if the tent you’re considering doesn’t you should probably consider a different tent.

 Shape – While most large tents today are rectangular in shape there are a few exceptions to the rule.
 Most notable for the purpose of this list is the round Himalayan Yurt, although tents with square footprints are also popular.
-For all intents and purposes the shape of the tent is a matter of personal preference and not much else.
+For all intents and purposes, the shape of the tent is a matter of personal preference and not much else.
 It’s hard to make an argument that one shape is inherently “better” than another shape.
 You will have to consider what will be going in the tent once setup.
 Is the shape and size of the tent capable of fitting in a camping table, chairs, coolers or even storage?

 The Rainfly – The rainfly doesn’t sound like much but it can make the difference between a fun camping experience and a disaster.
 The rainfly stops rain before it hits the actual tent ceiling and walls and redirects the water to the sides where it can run off without incident.
 If you have a tent that’s water resistant and don’t have a rainfly you could wind up with a lot of water in your tent.
 On chilly nights the rainfly can also help keep heat in the tent around your sleeping bags (not good!).